 Keith Ford, Associate Athletic Director, will be the game day contact; cell phone # is (661) 371-1123.

 All umpires must be masked once they arrive on campus.
-Base umpires will NOT have to test prior to the game.
+Base umpires will NOT have to test prior to the game but must be masked during the game.
 Home plate umpires must show proof of a negative PCR test within two days of scheduled competition OR take an antigen test same day prior to the softball game.

 Officials will check in for screening at our COVID testing area located in Gym I (small gym) prior to each game.
 Umpires must arrive no later than 1-1/2 hours before the first game.
 This is the daily screening station.
 Please arrive at the game site 20 minutes earlier than usual to allow for completion of Covid-19 protocols.
 There will be no cost to umpires on game days.

 Parking is free in Lot 5 of the Cypress College Campus with no permit required.
 Head in parking only.